Fireball XL5

 Robert the Robot awaits instructions from Professor Matthew 'Mat' Matic.

-This being the most elaborate Anderson series to date, the talented backroom crew created a Special Effects studio which was added to the existing one, and it was here that Space City was built, enabling close-ups to be shot of the spaceships being fired from their rocket bases and returning safely to land.
-Gerry and Sylvia Anderson wrote the opening episode with the remaining thirty-eight being penned by Alan Fennell, Anthony Marriott and Dennis Spooner.
-(Fennell went on to edit the superior Anderson based comic TV21, which featured XL5 and was accompanied by stunning artwork).
-The theme to Fireball, sung by Don Spencer was released as a single in 1963 and spent a total of twelve weeks in the charts, reaching its highest position (32) on 23rd March.
+Fireball XL5 was the most elaborate Anderson series at the time, with a dedicated Special Effects studio for close-ups of Space City and spaceship launches.
+Gerry and Sylvia Anderson wrote the opening episode, with the remaining 38 episodes penned by Alan Fennell, Anthony Marriott, and Dennis Spooner.
+Fennell later edited the TV21 comic, which featured XL5 with stunning artwork.
+The theme song, sung by Don Spencer, was released as a single in 1963, spending twelve weeks on the charts and peaking at number 32 on March 23rd.
 The series was screened in the USA on the NBC Network.

 As was to prove to be the case with all of Anderson's Supermarionation output, Fireball XL5 refined and built upon the techniques of its predecessors to give it a gloss and sophistication, which was essential to its audience success.
 Much more importantly, the series was also yet another inexorable step closer to the imagination gripping success which would prove to be Gerry Anderson's greatest triumph: a series named...Thunderbirds.